cometa-rocks/cometa/README.md

 5. **(Optional)** Create superuser for the Backend Admin

-	Default superuser is created on runtime as `admin:admin`.
+	Default superuser is created at runtime as `admin:admin`.

 	```
 	bash